jivoi/awesome-osint/README.md

 * [BuiltWith](http://builtwith.com) - is a website that will help you find out all the technologies used to build a particular websites.
 * [Central Ops](http://centralops.net)
 * [Dedicated or Not](http://dedicatedornot.com)
+* [Deepinfo](https://deepinfo.com) - is utilized for researching domain names, IP addresses, historical and current DNS, as well as WHOIS records.
 * [DNSDumpster](https://dnsdumpster.com) - is a website that will help you discover hosts related to a specific domain.
 * [DNS History](https://completedns.com/dns-history/)
 * [DNSStuff](http://www.dnsstuff.com)